Skip to Content

 Internal Division

 The Internal division targets the representative voice aspect of the mission statement.
-The Internal committees include Legislation, Society Relations, Marketing, Membership, and Systems Administration.
+The Internal committees include Legislation, Society Relations, Marketing, Membership, Internal Relations, and Systems Administration.

 • Legislation -- The Legislation committee is responsible for drafting a survey administered each semester to all engineering students asking them questions about their experiences within and concerns about the College.
 The committee analyzes the results and presents recommendations to the engineering deans and department heads at the Faculty Dinner, which is held at the end of each semester.
-At the dinner, the committee members and several other respresentatives from SEC discuss issues and conerns with the College administration.
+At the dinner, the committee members and several other respresentatives from SEC discuss issues and concerns with the College administration.
+The Legislation committee is also responsible for relations with other Student Government Organizations.

-• Society Relations -- The Society Relations committee is responsible for maintaining relations with the several engineering societies across the campus.
+• Society and Graduate Relations -- The Society and Graduate Relations committee is responsible for maintaining relations with the several engineering societies across the campus.
 The committee hosts several events that bring members of the Council together with members of the various societies.
-Society Relations also works to tutor students using both SEC and society members.

-• Membership -- The Membership committee serves the Council's members by hosting social events, assigning members to committees, tracking member points, and facilitating the member selection process.
-The committee also hosts Parents' Weekend Brunch, an event for engineering students and their parents held during Texas A&M's Parents' Weekend.
+• Internal Relations -- The Internal Relations committee serves the Council's members by hosting social events, managing the SEC mentorship program, and planning the end-of-year banquet.
+The committee also organizes intramurals and hosts Parents' Weekend Brunch, an event for engineering students and their parents held during Texas A&M's Parents' Weekend.

 External Division

 The External division seeks to increase engineering awareness.
-The External committees include E-day, E-Week, FAME, LIFE, Philanthropy, and TREC.
+The External committees include E-Week, FAME, Philanthropy, and TREC.

 • E-Week -- The National Engineers Week (E-Week) committee is responsible for spreading engineering to all other students on campus.
 The committee runs an entire week of events, usually in February, where the main goals are increasing engineering awareness and breaking the common engineering stereotypes.
 This is a very dynamic committee that can easily incorporate new ideas every year.

-• FAME -- The Future A&M Engineers (FAME) committee hosts an annual high school conference for sophomores and juniors who are interested in pursuing an engineering degree.
-The conference includes tours and information relating to all disciplines of engineering that are offered at Texas A&M. The event is typically held over two days in the Spring semester.
+• Spark Conference -- The Spark Conference committee hosts an annual k-12 conference for students who are interested in pursuing an engineering degree.
+The conference includes tours and information relating to all disciplines of engineering that are offered at Texas A&M. The event is typically held over one day in the Fall semester.

-• Philanthropy -- The Philanthropy committee organizes and leads SEC in community service events of all kinds.
-Some typical philanthropy projects that are routinely performed are canned food drives, Angle Tree, Big Event, Replant, Habitat for Humanity, and Adopt-A-Highway, just to name a few.
+• Philanthropy -- The Philanthropy committee organizes and leads SEC in community service events of all kinds, as well as hosting Engineering Day (E-Day) for young students each semester.
+Some typical philanthropy projects that are routinely performed are canned food drives, Angle Tree, Big Event, Replant, and Race for the Cure, just to name a few.

 • TREC -- The Texas A&M Regional Engineering Conference (TREC) committee hosts a design competition for students at Texas A&M and surrounding universities in the Central Region of the United States.
 The competition is usually hosted over two days in the Spring and is well known for its amazing prizes.
 Members develop the concept, build the track/area for competition, plan social events, and run the two day event in its entirety.